Choushisen/micro-uav-hover-evaluation/README.md

 Timing offsets query the Kalman and attitude records at visual host timestamp plus offset.
 They are a time-sensitivity diagnostic.
 Detection-frame proportions are counts over recorded video frames, not annotated object-detection recall.
 The within-window denominator spans the first to last detected frame in each retained hover interval.

 See `DATA_DICTIONARY.md` for identifiers, units, coordinate fields, and mode definitions.

+## License

+The analysis and plotting code is licensed under the MIT License (see LICENSE).

+The experimental data in data/ are licensed under CC BY 4.0 (see data/LICENSE).

+Please cite the associated paper when using these materials in research.